 Applicants may request technical assistance from their state RD office prior to the application deadline.
-Take advantage of their assistance and be sure to get a preliminary review and comment on your draft application to avoid problems that may otherwise void your final application.
+It is highly recommended to take advantage of their assistance and be sure to get a preliminary review and comment on your draft application to avoid problems that may otherwise void your final application.